-- ClickHouse is developed with pretty high velocity and usually, there are 10+ stable releases per year.
-It makes a wide range of releases to choose from, which is not so trivial choice.
+- ClickHouse is developed with pretty high velocity, and usually there are 10+ stable releases per year.
+That makes a wide range of releases to choose from, which is not so trivial of a choice.

 - Some users want to avoid spending time figuring out which version works best for their use case and just follow someone else’s advice.

-The second reason is more fundamental, so we’ll start with it and then get back to navigating through various ClickHouse releases.
+The second reason is more fundamental, so we’ll start with that one and then get back to navigating through various ClickHouse releases.

 It’s tempting to hire consultants or trust some known experts to get rid of responsibility for your production environment.
-You install some specific ClickHouse version that someone else recommended, now if there’s some issue with it - it’s not your fault, it’s someone else’s.
+You install some specific ClickHouse version that someone else recommended; if there’s some issue with it - it’s not your fault, it’s someone else’s.
 This line of reasoning is a big trap.
-No external person knows better what’s going on in your company’s production environment.
+No external person knows better than you what’s going on in your company’s production environment.

-So how to properly choose which ClickHouse version to upgrade to?
-Or how to choose your first ClickHouse version?
+So how do you properly choose which ClickHouse version to upgrade to?
+Or how do you choose your first ClickHouse version?
 First of all, you need to invest in setting up a realistic pre-production environment.
 In an ideal world, it could be a completely identical shadow copy, but that’s usually expensive.

-Here’re some key points to get reasonable fidelity in a pre-production environment with not so high costs:
+Here are some key points to get reasonable fidelity in a pre-production environment with not-so-high costs:

-- Pre-production environment needs to run an as close set of queries as you intend to run in production:
+- Pre-production environment needs to run an as close of a set of queries as you intend to run in production:

 - Don’t make it read-only with some frozen data.